 Project progress and future development

-For Eurostat and EU NSIs to adopt ESeC as a comparative measure of social position depends upon the production of a fully validated ESeC, for example a measure which both captures the underlying conceptual dimension of employment relations and proves useful in the comparative analysis of societal problems across Europe.
+For Eurostat and EU NSIs to adopt an ESeC as a comparative measure of social position depends upon the production of a fully validated ESeC, for example, a measure that both captures the underlying conceptual dimension of employment relations and proves useful in the comparative analysis of societal problems across Europe.

 The project has consisted of the following programme of work:

-Production of a statistical compendium, showing national variations in socio-economic indicators by ESeC categories.
+croduction of a statistical compendium, showing national variations in socio-economic indicators by ESeC categories

-Seven cross-national validation studies of ESeC using suitable comparative data.
+7 cross-national validation studies of ESeC using suitable comparative data

-Reaching out to interested parties such as Eurostat, National Statistical Institutes and other academics and researchers.
+reaching out to interested parties, such as Eurostat, National Statistics Institutes and other academics and researchers

 Activities included: a conference in early 2006 to examine the application and validation of the prototype classification, and assisting participant EU member and future member states in applying the prototype ESeC to their own national statistical resources, including a workshop in summer 2006.